-The Enterprise architecture of the Advanced Authentication contains sites that can be created for different geographical locations.
-For example, the following illustration displays two Advanced Authentication sites.
-Site A is the first site created for headquarters in New York.
-Site A's first Advanced Authentication Server contains the Global Master and Registrar roles.
+Site A: The first site that is created for headquarters in New York.
+The first Advanced Authentication server of site A contains the Global Master and Registrar roles.
 This server contains a master database and it can be used to register new sites and servers.